safezpa/easyrulesgo/README.md

 A port of EasyRules to Golang
 http://www.easyrules.org/

-Please read the EasyRyles link for a quick intro to the concepts and workflows.
+Please read the EasyRules link for a quick intro to the concepts and workflows.

 [![Build Status](https://travis-ci.org/CrowdStrike/easyrulesgo.svg?branch=master)](https://travis-ci.org/CrowdStrike/easyrulesgo)